SEL-Columbia/jobs/README.rst

 All code is open source; most can be found on http://github.com/modilabs

 ..
 [1] You'll be working primarily on http://github.com/modilabs/bamboo, pushing it where you think dynamic data analysis should be taken.
 Apply [here](http://jobs.columbia.edu/applicants/Central?quickFind=133309)
 ..
 [2] Turns out displaying data in the right way matters a lot in developing country environments, which are often data-scarce.
 Moreover, bandwidth limitations imply that much of the analysis and interesting work has to be done on the client-side.
 Javascript ninjas are welcome.
+Apply here: https://jobs.columbia.edu/applicants/jsp/shared/frameset/Frameset.jsp?time=1353086464221
 ..
 [3] R coders will be welcome with open arms :) Full description at https://github.com/modilabs/jobs/blob/master/DataAnalyst.rst